 Back in Lexington, the sun is out.
 I’m in Celluloid Shakespeare and Mountain Biking (I’m truly sorry if you’re one of the poor folks in my class — I know I’m horrendous and embarrassing and am probably slowing everyone down because I keep running into trees and such.)
 My entire body aches and I can quote all of Macbeth, so I have that going for me.

 Cue spring term.
-Fixing some residual issues from winter term.
 Spending almost every spare moment out at the pole houses, lurking on that shadowy bench by Commons, meeting different people because our schedules are scrambled again.
 I love that there’s always something going on.
 Even though the EC has to do most of our prep for the upcoming year, I like being busy.
 A little overwhelmed by it all — and the thought that it’s almost over — but I’m excited.
 The next few weeks will be crammed with events, and I’m looking forward to the summer.